 A Tradition In Quality Since 1921

 In 1921, Albert Hugo stepped off the train in Jacksonville for a layover as he headed toward south Florida.
 As the train went further south, the scenery began to look as if he were heading into the Amazon... and beyond civilization.
 Albert headed back to Jacksonville where he spent the rest of his life.
 Trained in his native Germany as a "tapezierer" - Albert was a decorator skilled at paper hanging, cabinet making, upholstery and other crafts.
-In Jacksonville he set up shop in the Riverside dock-house of Mrs. Jessie Ball duPont - he used the building in return for tending her yacht.
 Albert married his wife Euna, who had been a hat maker before her marriage.
 As Albert designed interiors, built and upholstered furniture, Euna would sew beautiful and elaborate window treatments.
+Albert and Euna set up shop in the dock house of Arthur and Ninah Cummer’s English Tudor Revival mansion on Riverside Avenue.
+He trades their furnishings expertise for workspace to begin Albert Hugo and Associates.
+His clients grow to include other internationally known families such as Alfred and Jessie duPont.
+The Hugo family continues to meet the duPont’s furnishings and fabric needs inside their remarkable 58-acre mansion, Epping Forest, now Epping Forest Yacht & Country Club.
+As Albert Hugo Associates expands, they move to the present Philips Highway site in 1947.
 Together they served many of Jacksonville's prominent families.

 Today, it is quite possible, even probable, that the grandchildren and great grandchildren of Albert Hugo are serving the future generations of Hugo's first customers.